stumpylog/tika-client/README.md

 test_file = Path("sample.docx")

 with TikaClient("http://localhost:9998) as client

+    # Extract a document's metadata
     metadata = client.metadata.from_file(test_file)

+    # Get the content of a document as HTML
+    data = client.tika.html.parse(test_file)

+    # Or as plain text
+    text = client.tika.text.parse(test_file)

+    # Content and metadata combined
+    data = client.rmeta.text.parse(test_file)

+    # The mime type can also be given
+    # This allows Content-Type to be set most accurately
+    text = client.tika.text.parse(test_file,
+                                  "application/vnd.openxmlformats-officedocument.wordprocessingml.document")

 ```

 ## Why

 Only one other library for interfacing with Tika exists that I know of.
 I find it too complicated, trying to handle
-too many use cases.
+a lot of differing uses.

-The biggest issue I have with the library is its downloading and running of a jar file
+The biggest issue I have with the library is its downloading and running of a jar file if needed.
+To me, an
-if needed.
-To me, an API client should only interface to the API and not try to provide functionallity to start
+API client should only interface to the API and not try to provide functionality to start
 the API as well.
+The user is responsible for providing the server with the Tika version they desire.

 The library also provides a lot of knobs to turn, but I argue most developers will not want to configure XML as
 the response type, they just want the data, already parsed.